 He and I separated for a moment, and I tried talking nicely to an officer who spoke English about how we got through to Cancún with no US or Mexican stamps.

 My partner was at the gate, trying to get the message through to a stern-looking officer with a crew cut.

 After delaying departure by about ten minutes, I took the English officer over to the desk, where my partner was flailing his arms (note: he says he was “moving my arms with purpose and gusto”).

 “Search me!
 I have nothing!
 We have nothing!” he shouted in a higher pitch that usual.

 The crew-cut officer mumbled to the airline attendant, discussion the possibility (or impossibility) of a later flight.

-I started pushing tears to my eyes, while Dan continued his exasperated speech.
+I started pushing tears to my eyes, while my partner continued his exasperated speech.